yampeled1/Log-backup-to-S3/README.md

 ## Perequisites

+AWS user
-s3cmd addon is required for this script
+s3cmd repo is required for this script s3cmd credentials configured to the terminal

-### Limitations
-The build runs only on scripts located in the current directory
 ### Output example

 A short example of an output